 Information for dog owners

-We have a dog-friendly path which leads from the visitor centre for a short distance before emerging onto a road.
-After a short walk along the road you may join the Causeway, a public bridleway through the middle of the site where dogs are also allowed.
-Well behaved pets are also welcome in the Causeway Hide along this public pathway.
+We have a dog-friendly path which leads from the visitor centre before emerging onto a road.
+After a short walk along the road you may join the Causeway, a public bridleway through the middle of the site where dogs are also permitted.
+Well behaved pets are also welcome in the Causeway Hide halfway along the Causeway.